-Your HIV care provider will order a CD 4 count at your first visit after you are diagnosed in order to establish a baseline level.
+Your HIV care provider will order a CD 4 count at your first visit after being diagnosed to establish a baseline level.

-After that we recommend that your HIV care provider order a CD 4 test every 3 to 6 months when you are starting ART to see how well you respond to treatment.
+After that, we recommend that your HIV care provider order a CD 4 test every 3 to 6 months when you start ART to see how well you respond to treatment.
 Your HIV care provider may switch to every 6 to 12 months depending on your health status once treatment has increased your CD 4 levels to higher levels and your viral load is suppressed.
 If your CD 4 count reaches normal levels and your viral load remains suppressed, your HIV care provider may not check your CD 4 count unless there is a change in your health or viral load.

 Your CD 4 count can vary from day to today.
 It can also vary depending on the time of day your blood is drawn and on whether you have other infections or illnesses, like the flu or sexually transmitted infections (STIs).
 The trend of your CD 4 count (whether it’s rising or falling) over time is what’s really important—not an individual test result.

 Most people starting HIV treatment report one or more side effects.
-Sometimes this is because when we start a treatment we are more sensitive to anything that happens, even though it might not be a side effect.
+Sometimes, when we start a treatment, we are more sensitive to anything that happens, even though it might not be a side effect.
 Some side effects, like headaches or occasional dizziness, may not be serious.
 Other side effects, such as swelling of the throat and tongue or liver damage, can be life-threatening.

-The word ”symptom” is usually used for any change in how you feel that you could report to your doctor.
-For example, feeling tired, or having diarrhoea are both symptoms that could be side effects.
+The word ”symptom” is usually used to change how you feel that you could report to your doctor.
+For example, feeling tired or having diarrhoea are both symptoms that could be side effects.
 The symptoms of many common side effects are similar to symptoms of illnesses.
-Your doctor needs to know about every symptom in order to be able to decide whether it is caused by treatment (a side effect) or a different illness.
+Your doctor needs to know about every symptom to decide whether it is caused by treatment (a side effect) or a different illness.

 Please note: Taking HIV medicines every day and exactly as prescribed—reduces the risk of drug resistance.